Asparagus Risotto with Prosciutto

 We stayed on Lake Como for six days.
 When I say that it’s one of the most beautiful places in the world I should add that during our stay it rained almost constantly.
 Anywhere that’s beautiful in the pouring rain is really beautiful!
 The Olivedo was right up our alley.
 Give me a small unconventional family-run hotel any day rather than a boring five star chain hotel.

 One night we were served grilled wild asparagus with parmesan cheese.
-Asparagus probably grows wild here, if only I knew where to go and pick it, but I had never seen it for sale until the other day when I found some in the Organic shop in north Lyneham called Choku Bai Jo.
+Asparagus probably grows wild here, if only I knew where to go and pick it, but I had never seen it for sale until the other day when I found some in an Organic shop.
 Well maybe it was cultivated wild asparagus, but it certainly looked like the wild version, which is pencil thin.
 Here is my version of the Olivedo dish.

 Grilled Asparagus with Parmesan Cheese